Low ceilings in your basement? Try these solutions

 1. Paint The Walls and The Ceiling One Color

+A coat of paint is an inexpensive and easy way to achieve a more open look and give the illusion of higher ceilings.
 If the walls are the same color as the ceiling it can make the space feel larger and more open.

-2. Use A Light Colored Paint
+2. Use A Light Solid Color Paint

 3. Use Light Fixtures That Bounce Light Off the Ceiling